Jessica Clarke (footballer)

-Jessica Anne Clarke (born 5 May 1989) is an English footballer who plays as a winger or forward for FA Women's Championship club Durham and the England national team.
+Jessica Anne Clarke (born 5 May 1989) is an English former professional footballer who played as a winger or forward.
 After beginning her career with hometown team Leeds United (known as Leeds Carnegie between 2008 and 2010), Clarke joined Lincoln Ladies in 2010 and remained with the club when it re-branded as Notts County four years later.
 After six seasons at Notts County, Clarke signed for league rivals Liverpool in April 2017.
 Since making her senior England debut in 2009, Clarke has won over 50 caps.
 She has represented her country at two editions of the UEFA Women's Championship and at the 2011 FIFA Women's World Cup.

 Club career

 Clarke joined Leeds at Under-14 level, progressing through the youth teams to make the senior squad.
 At the age of 16, Clarke started the 2006 FA Women's Cup final, but conceded a penalty in Leeds' 5–0 defeat by Arsenal.
 In 2006–07, Leeds reached the final of the FA Women's Premier League Cup.
 Despite a much improved performance, including a substitute cameo from Clarke, Leeds lost out to an injury–time strike from Arsenal's Jayne Ludlow.

 In Leeds' third major final in as many years, Clarke scored a consolation goal in the 2008 FA Women's Cup final – a 4–1 loss to Arsenal.
 At the fourth time of asking, Clarke started a 3–1 Premier League Cup final win over Everton on 11 February 2010, to help Leeds win their first major silverware.

 She signed for FA WSL club Lincoln Ladies alongside several Leeds teammates in August 2010.
 Lincoln's capture of the "pacy winger" was seen as a major signing for the club.

 At the end of the WSL season Clarke joined FA Women's Premier League Northern Division strugglers Leeds City Vixens on loan.

 It was announced that Lincoln Ladies FC was to be started as a new football club for the 2014 FA WSL season and would be crossing the border to become Notts County Ladies.
 Clarke stayed with the team for the move and was a vital player in their season.
 Scoring many goals during the season and dominating play in her new role as a striker earned Clarke a nomination for FA Women's Players' Player of the Season.

-On 25 May 2021 she was released from Liverpool after making 68 appearances overall.
+On 25 May 2021, she was released from Liverpool after making 68 appearances overall.

+She retired from professional playing following a spell with Durham.